Violence against Women and the Wider Story and Implications.

 Interior Minister Suleyman Soylu tapping on withdrawal from the accord said the existence or absence of international conventions “does not decrease or increase our responsibilities to prevent any form of crime.” ”

-Yeeah right.
-We do have wonderful traditions here, Turkey sits on the seat of the oldest traditions in the world, many with matriarchal origins, Anatolia is still pulsing with traditions that urge equity and connection to nature (human and planetary) and spirit.
+We do have wonderful traditions here, Turkey sits on the seat of the oldest traditions in the world, many with matriarchal origins.
+Anatolia is still pulsing with traditions that urge equity and connection to spirit and nature (human and planetary).
 Yet the dominant narratives that are interpreted and lived via the economical regime, the religion, education, recreation and most aspects of modern-day culture undermine all of that.

 We would have the cultural basis that already curbed such depravity and that allowed an equitable, balanced and healthy culture to thrive.

-3. Talking of depravity.
-LGBTQI rights, the question of fluid gender is, I understand the real issues (undisclosed?) that this government has against the Istanbul Convention.
-If a country can’t protect and grant gay rights and all that these entail, including the right to safe and full inclusion into society as trans, gender fluid or non-binary people then that society is depraved….
-Same sex sexual acts or marriage are not!
+Talking of depravity: The subject of LGBTQI rights is what I understand to be an undisclosed issue that this government has against the Istanbul Convention. it might sound reactionary but I think that if a country can’t protect and grant gay rights and all that these entail, including the right to safe and full inclusion into society as trans, gender fluid or non-binary people then that society is depraved….
+Same sex relationships, sexual acts or marriage are not!

 Let’s look at the core component of this:

-But it is NOT fine to do anything with/to a woman/person who does not say YES!
+It is NEVER acceptable to do anything with/to a person who does not say YES!

-Here’s a tip: even if a woman changes her mind 2mm before penetration, heck during coitus even…. then that’s a NO, and NO means No, and your poor erect penis can go come in the bathroom.
-Masturbation is very manly.
-(Also womanly)
+Here’s a tip: even if a woman changes her mind 2mm before penetration, heck during coitus even…. then that’s a NO, and NO means No, and you can take yourself off and go come in the bathroom.
+Such timely masturbation is very manly (also womanly).

 Serdar, my life partner, read this before I published here and he queried — is it tactically wise to write such provocative things that could lose the respect of the reader since you have such an important message to share?